-“Staying in a mountain lodge surrounded by nature is a uniquely Canadian experience,” says Fernando Florian, a Vacation Advisor at Canadian Train Vacations.
+“Staying in a mountain lodge surrounded by nature is a uniquely Canadian experience,” says Louise Weiss, Director of Legendary Hospitality at Canadian Train Vacations.

 Arguably the most famous hotel in Canada—you’ve probably seen many photos—the Fairmont Lake Louise (6) looks like a castle and is more of a resort than a simple hotel.
 Located on a stunning turquoise lake, it is one of the best hotels in Canada to visit during the winter.
 With skiing, skating, and snowshoeing on offer, the entire hotel transforms into a winter wonderland.
 Home of the famous Ice Magic Festival, a stay at Fairmont Lake Louise will create lasting memories.

 Naturally, the beautiful location is every bit as inviting in the warmer months as well, with spring, summer and fall offering hiking and wildlife tours.
 Bask in self-care when you spend a day at the hotel spa.
 Or indulge with locally sourced meals at any one of the on-site dining establishments.